 Your period can offer other indications as to the state of your health.
 If you notice spotting in between your periods, don’t panic.
 It might mean nothing - or, it could point towards a yeast infection or an STI.
 Spotting could also be a sign of uterine cancer or cervical cancer.
 While you’re paying attention to your period, be sure to note the color and smell.
 Be on the lookout for any changes.
 Your period normally has a smell attached to it, but a stronger odor than usual, especially one with an overwhelming fish-like smell, or watery menstrual blood could be a sign of an infection.

 Cramps are normal, but can also be a sign that something new is going on in your body.
 Your cramps shouldn’t be excruciating; if you find yourself unable to find relief from over the counter pain medications and a hot water bottle, you might be dealing with something serious, such as endometriosis.
 If you are feeling cramps when you’re not bleeding or in the middle of your cycle, that can also indicate ovarian cysts.
 Ovarian cysts are fluid-filled sacs or pockets that develop on the surface or inside of your ovary.
 While it’s not uncommon to have cysts, cysts that rupture can cause serious pain.
 Cysts that develop after menopause can also be cancerous.

-The bottom line: being fertile doesn’t necessarily mean you’re healthy.
-That being said, understanding your fertility can be one more tool in understanding your health and your body.
+Understanding your fertility can be one more tool in understanding your health and your body.
 Even if you’re not planning on having children, it's always a good idea to get a handle on your reproductive health.
 If you are planning on trying soon, Modern Fertility can help you find more answers about your hormone levels, and even your ovarian reserve.
 Each piece of the health puzzle can help you live a healthier life.